 During World War II, about one third of the Yenidze was destroyed.
 The south wing of the Yenidze was hit by a bomb as part of the extensive airstrikes on Dresden in 1945.
 The dome was also subject to severe damage.
 Following an emergency protection measure, the demolished wing of the building was knocked down and partially reconstructed.
 VEB Importtabak, predecessor of the later VEB Tabakkontor, then moved into the Yenidze and used the building as storage place for raw tobacco, as well as supplying cigarette factories all over the German Democratic Republic.

 After the German reunification in 1990, the Yenidze was managed by a trust and eventually sold to a rest estate fund in 1991 which initiated the restoration process according to the requirements of protected heritage.
 As part of the restoration process, the south wing was refurbished based on the original design.
 860 m² of glass were processed for the glazed dome and remodelled according to the original design.
 In 1997, the Yenidze was reopened as an office facility and now provides a prestigious office location to numerous businesses.
 The glazed dome houses a restaurant with the highest deck of the city and a 360°view of Dresden.
 In addition, it hosts readings on a regular basis, which take both young and old visitors on a journey to the world of oriental fairy tales.
-In 2014, the Yenidze was purchased by the EB Group, which continues to operate the former factory building as an office location and plans to create an exhibition area to inform visitors about the history of the building.
+In 2014, the Yenidze was purchased by DIH Deutsche Investment Holding GmbH, formerly the EB Group, which continues to operate the historic factory building as an office location.